Recycling Convenience Center

 Designing Recycling Convenience Centers

-Mauney cove convenience centerFor decades, McGill has been working with counties to improve convenience centers, making them more efficient and streamlining traffic through these facilities.
+Mauney Cove Convenience CenterFor decades, McGill has been working with counties to improve convenience centers, making them more efficient and streamlining traffic through these facilities.
 McGill takes an intentional approach to designing facilities with long-term planning for growth and commodity changes in mind.
 This might mean updating solid waste masterplans to consider future changes, from financial considerations and safety issues to sustainability measures and waste reduction goals.

 McGill also looks at the costs to users in their travel and use of the facilities.
 During site selection and the design process, McGill considers queuing considerations, such as the length of vehicle stacking lanes, waiting time for materials drop-off, the safety risks to users when dropping off materials, and the ability of operators to service the site.
 To increase traffic efficiency, McGill maximizes separation of user traffic from waste collection vehicles, develops appropriate way-finding signage, and designs the customer driving lanes and operator service lanes to create the most optimized traffic flow for the site.